ledokter/obsidian-BlackPe4rl-theme/README.md

 ## � Design Manifestos

-This theme isn't just a skin; it's a modular system built on strict architectural principles.
+This theme isn't just a skin; it's a modular system built on strict architectural principles. **Nothing is left to chance.**

-The repository includes two foundational documents that serve as the **source of truth** for all design decisions.
-You can use these files to understand, modify, or extend the BlackP3arl system:
+Unlike standard themes, this classification system avoids arbitrary aesthetic choices.
+Every font size and color shade is the result of **precise mathematical calculations** (rooted in the Golden Ratio φ) as documented in the attached files:

 ### 1. The Chromatic Codex (`Couleurs.md`)
 This document outlines the **Imperial Hierarchy System**, a 12-level color scale designed to visualize information temperature.